 Rural Counties outside of Central Indiana

 At the request of Lt.
 Governor and Net Literacy Honorary Board Member Becky Skillman, Net Literacy expanded focusing its resources on major urban areas, such as Indianapolis and Fort Wayne, to include a rural priority.
 This was especially challenging because there are few state-wide granting organizations and there was no apparent funding sources for this initiative.
 Also, computers drives would be required to conduct computers drives net more than 600 functional computers each year.
 As an all volunteer nonprofit, Net Literacy did not have the infrastructure to provide computers to hundreds of Indiana communities.
-Nevertheless, Net Literacy made the commitment to provide 1500 to 2,000 computers to at least 80 of Indiana 93 counties during the 2010 – 2012 time period and ensure that they were placed in computer labs that could be utilized by members of the community.
+Nevertheless, Net Literacy made the commitment to provide 1500 to 2,000 computers to at least 80 of Indiana 93 counties and ensure that they were placed in computer labs that could be utilized by members of the community.

 Objective: $22.00 to $30.00 (depending upon the program) per computer and individual trained.